 They're top Canadian riders, discover their story!

-John Swales was born on February 17, 1976, and has strong roots in the cattle and horse industries.
+John Swales has strong roots in the cattle and horse industries.
 John rode jumping horses as a child and grew to love and compete in cutting, calf roping, steer wrestling, team roping and working cow horse.
 After high school, John focused on furthering his training skills and knowledge by working with one of the best in the industry, Les Timmons.

 In 1998, John began his own training endeavours at his family’s home.
 John has always taken time to learn from his mentors in his western performance horse world; taking many clinics and watching numerous schooling sessions with world renowned trainers across North America.

 Zeke is a rodeo cowboy from Big Valley, Alberta, who specializes in saddle bronc riding.
-He is the 2016 Professional Rodeo Cowboys Association (PRCA) Saddle Bronc Riding World Champion.
+He is the 2016 and 2019 Professional Rodeo Cowboys Association (PRCA) Saddle Bronc Riding World Champion.

 This young father competes in the PRCA circuit and he won the Saddle Bronc Riding World Championship at the National Finals Rodeo (NFR) in 2016.
 He solidified his crown by winning the average at the 2016 NFR as well as his first NFR go around.
 Zeke comes from a rodeo family - brothers Wyatt and Sam are saddle bronc riders, sister Tess is a barrel racer and Dad, Skeeter, is a former CFR/NFR bronc rider.
 He is also a three-time winner of the $100,000 at the Calgary Stampede.